 Exercise normal safety precautions in Montenegro.
 Use common sense.
-Look out for suspicious behaviour, as you would in Australia.
+Look out for suspicious behaviour.
 Monitor the media and other sources for changes to local travel conditions.

 - There is an ongoing threat of terrorism in Europe.
 Terrorist attacks have occurred in several European cities in recent years.
 Targets have included public transport and transport hubs, and public places frequented by foreigners.
 See